charlespeters/ARWHD/_posts/2014-09-22-the-other-parts-of-sass.md

   margin-bottom: 0;
 }</code></pre>

 Doing this by hand would be really tedious and would be pretty hard to modularize so you can use it in different places.
-But the basic operators in SASS make this a lot easier to work with and use over again.
+But the basic operators in Sass make this a lot easier to work with and use over again.

 ### Content Directive

-One of the other lesser used parts of SASS is the `@content` directive from SASS 3.2.
+One of the other lesser used parts of Sass is the `@content` directive from Sass 3.2.
 The Content directive allows to pass in content into a mixin.
 This is really becomes useful when you need to nest media queries or setup a keyframe animation.

 For keyframe animations this example from [Eric Suzanne](https://gist.github.com/ericam/1607696) shows how we can setup a mixin to prefix animations.